NB: This article contains spoilers.

 Roxanne McKee is probably more recognisable to readers of this site as Doreah, handmaiden to Daenerys Targaryen on Game Of Thrones, but before that she was Hollyoaks’ vixen Louise Summers, who met her end when her fiancé smothered her with a pillow on Christmas day.
 Which also happened to be their wedding day, so not a good day all round.

-The film really belongs to Schofield and Eliza Bennett, who plays his daughter, but McKee makes her brief time on screen memorable as she’s the victim of one of the film's nastiest moments, and a stunning make up job that lingers in the brain for days, along with many other elements of this great movie.
+The movie really belongs to Schofield and Eliza Bennett, who plays his daughter, but McKee makes her brief time on screen memorable as she’s the victim of one of the movie’s nastiest moments, and a stunning make up job that lingers in the brain for days, along with many other elements of this great movie.

 On Hollyoaks: bulimia sufferer Hannah Ashworth.